 Smith sold Glen Mary to General Ethan Allen Hitchcock advisor to Lincoln, a fact that reflects the harsh reality of the outcome of the War.
 General Hitchcock at the end of the War suffered from very poor health and only lived a short time at Glen Mary.
-After the General’s death in 1870, Mrs. Hitchcock resided in the mansion and oversaw the successful operation of the plantation for nearly four decades.
-Mrs. Hitchcock’s plantation ledger and personal records, which help tell the female experience on the plantation after the war, are preserved in Preservation America’s archives.
+After the General’s death in 1870, Mrs. Hitchcock resided in the mansion and oversaw the successful operation of the farm for nearly four decades.
+Mrs. Hitchcock’s farm ledger and personal records, which help tell the female experience on the farm after the war, are preserved in Preservation America’s archives.

 The analogy of these first two owners of Glen Mary to the destinies of the North and South is consummate.
 This history demonstrates how representative Glen Mary is of the complex and economic dynamics of the time.
 It is emblematic of the individual fates of its builder, its owners and inhabitants, the regional community and, indeed, the South as a whole.